tinacms/tina-cloud-starter/readme.md

 Set `NEXT_PUBLIC_USE_LOCAL_CLIENT` to `0`.

-Substite the other placeholder values for the realm name and client ID you just created. `NEXT_PUBLIC_REDIRECT_URI` can remain untouched.
+Substite the other placeholder values for the realm name and client ID you just created.

 > Note: any time you change values `.env.local` you'll need to restart your server.